 It opened in August 2012 so in 2017 we celebrated a big milestone – its fifth anniversary!

 However, after over five years, the shop’s original sign was getting shabby, so in 2018 it was replaced with a shiny new version.
 More recently we have added an all weather umbrella making the patio useable all year around, come rain or shine.

 Chiddingly Village Shop & Cafe is staffed by a paid part-time manager, paid Saturday staff (providing first employment opportunities for younger people in the village), and a team of volunteers who work behind the counter, behind the scenes and as part of a management committee.

 Our volunteers come from all walks of life and span a wide age range, but they all share an enthusiastic commitment to the shop and derive great satisfaction from volunteering.
 And without them, our lovely community shop & cafe would not exist!

 Working in the shop is an excellent way to get to know new people, both within the village and from some distance away.

-You’re never too old to learn new things and everyone who works behind the counter has mastered our coffee machine and our till, as well taken a basic food hygiene course.
-Some who are busy in shop hours, or prefer to help in other ways, offer their services for free in ways such as marketing, keeping our window boxes and our café vases freshly maintained, taking a role on the shop committee, or even cooking winter soups for the café.
+You’re never too old to learn new things and everyone who works behind the counter has mastered our coffee machine and our till, and has also taken a basic food hygiene course.
+Those who are busy during shop hours, or prefer to help in other ways, offer their services for free in ways such as marketing, keeping our window boxes and café vases freshly maintained, organising fundraising activities, taking a role on the shop committee, or even cooking winter soups for the café.

-Please find below links to PDFs – Chiddingly Village Shop accounts year 31.03.16 and Plunkett Foundation Model Rules for New Registration November 2010
+Please find below links to PDFs – Chiddingly Village Shop accounts year ending 31.03.22 and Plunkett Foundation Model Rules for New Registration November 2010